jspaaks/notes-contributor-roles/README.md

 1. I crossed out podcasts as part of Allcontributors's definition of `audio`, IMO podcasts are `promotion`
 1. All categories from sdruskat.net are actually used as targets in the mapping
 1. Concepts such as "design", "architecture", and "conceptualization" are some of the most valued/prestigious categories for researchers, but they are not well represented in Allcontributors terms
 1. One could use the `allcontributors` bot to do its thing; `CONTRIBUTORS.md` would then be the single source of truth about contributors.
 Then, use a to-be-created tool to sync `CONTRIBUTORS.md` to `CITATION.cff`, maybe based on GitHub aliases?
-Insert `contributors[i].alias` in CFF using `CONTRIBUTORS.md` when alias is missing from CFF; Don't add names (unsolvable problem)
+Insert `contributors[i].alias` in CFF using `CONTRIBUTORS.md` when alias is missing from CFF, but don't add names (requires splitting names into name parts, an unsolvable problem)

 ### Conversion